otron-io/notion-archive/README.md

 [![PyPI version](https://badge.fury.io/py/notion-archive.svg)](https://badge.fury.io/py/notion-archive)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

-Build apps that can search through your Notion workspace using AI.
+Search your Notion content when you can't access Notion itself.

 ## What is Notion Archive?

-Notion Archive turns your exported Notion workspace into a searchable knowledge base.
-Instead of Notion's limited built-in search, you get AI-powered semantic search that understands meaning, not just keywords.
+Notion Archive makes your exported Notion workspace searchable offline.
+When you can't access the live Notion (due to network issues, leaving a company, account problems, or wanting local access), you can still search through all your content.

 **Perfect for:**
-- Building internal tools that search company wikis
+- Keeping access to company knowledge after leaving a job
-- Creating Notion-powered websites and documentation
+- Offline access to your Notion content
-- Adding "smart search" to chatbots and AI assistants
+- Searching Notion data in environments that don't have Notion access
-- Searching your Notion data from outside Notion
+- Building tools that need to search Notion exports without API access

 ## What it does